-As part of its growth strategy, the Group plans to carry out acquisitions in addition to its organic growth.
-However, the Group cannot guarantee that it will succeed in identifying, acquiring and integrating the best acquisition targets.
+The Group carries out acquisitions in addition to its organic growth policy, mainly in order to penetrate new customer sectors.
+However, the Group cannot guarantee its ability to identify, acquire and integrate the best acquisition targets.
 By their very nature, such operations also involve risks related in particular to the valuation of the assets and liabilities acquired, the integration of staff, business activities and technologies (including information systems) and the development of relations with the relevant customers and partners.